scipy-conference/scipy_proceedings/papers/tim_mattson/PyOMP_mattson.rst

 Such temporaries used solely within an OpenMP region should be classified as private in the tags associated with the surrounding OpenMP region's OpenMP\_start demarcation function call.
 In PyOMP, we implemented a callback in the Numba function that creates these LLVM temporary variables such that we can learn of the existence of these new variables and to add them as private to the previously emitted tags of the surrounding OpenMP region.

-Finally, certain OpenMP directives such as single}and critical, require the use of memory fences with acquire, release, or acquire/release memory orders.
+Finally, certain OpenMP directives such as single and critical, require the use of memory fences with acquire, release, or acquire/release memory orders.
 Our prototype knows which directives require which kind of fences and we store that information in the Numba OpenMP IR node as those are created during the untyped phase.
 During conversion of those OpenMP IR nodes to LLVM, if the node require memory fences then we insert the equivalent LLVM fence instructions into the LLVM IR.

 Results
 ----------------

 The key result of this paper is that PyOMP works.
-As we saw in firgre 2, we achieved reasonable speedups for the three key patterns that dominate OpenMP programming where by the word "reasonable" we mean "achieving performance similar to that from C".
+As we saw in figure 2, we achieved reasonable speedups for the three key patterns that dominate OpenMP programming where by the word "reasonable" we mean "achieving performance similar to that from C".
 The pi programs, however, are "toy programs".